ehenderson3/Commsearch/README.md

 ### How do I get set up? ###

-Install Maven 3.3.9
+1. * Install Maven 3.3.9
-Install the most Resent version of java
+1. * Install the most Resent version of java.

 Setup maven: